Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 There are a variety of credit cards out there that fall into this category.
 These include:

 - Balance transfer cards.
-These cards often come with a 21-month 0% intro APR period.
+These cards often come with a 21-month 0% balance transfer offer.
 This can be used to transfer your balance from an existing credit card and pay off the balance interest-free.
 Be sure to pay off your balance before the intro period ends.

 - Low-purchase-rate cards.
 This type of card offers a 0% intro APR period on purchases for as long as 18 months.
 Cashback cards are usually the ones that offer this perk in addition to 0% intro APR period on balance transfers.